JesseEmond/blitz-2024-registration/README.md

 ```

 Some new interesting notes:
 - Rockets aren't checked for Y out-of-bounds!
-I tested this to be sure after
+I tested it to be sure after
-  seeing this and ineed -- if I shoot a rocket directly up, for example, the
+  seeing this and indeed -- if I shoot a rocket directly up, for example, the
   server keeps sending me its position even when it gets very deep in the
   negatives, never disasppearing;
 - Collisions are checked before the update step;